A catalogue of Galactic GEMS: Globular cluster Extra-tidal Mock Stars: Results

 Based on our final set of posterior samples, we compute the posterior predictive for each $f_{\rm b, esc}(\rho_c, v_{\rm esc})$ by randomly resampling $\theta_j$ values from the final collection of samples.
 We compute the corresponding $f_{\rm b, esc}(\rho_c^i, v_{\rm esc}^i; \theta_j)$ predictions for those $\theta^j$ values, and add in scatter to the predictions based on the associated $s_j$ value.
 The posterior predictive residuals shown in the right-hand panel of Figure \ref{fig:binary-frac} are computed using the median and the 16th/84th percentiles derived from this process.

 In Figure \ref{fig:binary-frac}, we also observe that the GC AM 4 exhibits the largest binary escape fraction, where $\sim 63\%$ of the binaries involved in three-body encounters producing single extra-tidal stars escape the cluster.
 AM 4 is also the cluster with the lowest escape velocity in the \cite{2018MNRAS.478.1520B} catalogue.
 Conversely, the GC Liller 1 has the smallest escape binary fraction (and highest escape velocity), where only $\sim 0.8\%$ of three-body encounter binaries escape the cluster.
 In Figure \ref{fig:binaries}, we compare the spatial and escape velocity distributions of the escaped binaries to the single extra-tidal stars of AM 4 and Liller 1.
-While escaped binaries of both clusters occupy a narrower distribution of orbital properties than escaped single stars, their properties are extremely comparable despite AM 4 and Liller 1 having the highest and lowest binary escape fractions.
+While escaped binaries of both clusters occupy a narrower distribution of orbital properties than escaped single stars, their properties are extremely comparable despite Liller 1 and AM 4 having the lowest and highest binary escape fractions.